EveripediaNetwork/everipedia-bounties/README.md

 Everipedia team will be reviewing your Pull Request, we expect high quality of code, test coverage and code available to be deployed on Kylin & Mainnet.
 If you have questions please reach to us in the telegram channel created for EP Bounties.

+### License

+All projects founded by Everipedia Bounties should use MIT license ( https://choosealicense.com/licenses/mit/ )

 ## 🧠 Batch 1

 - <a href="https://github.com/EveripediaNetwork/everipedia-bounties/issues/1">PredIQt alert bot ($3,500)</a>